ykotturi/socialmedia-feedback-workshop/README.md

 ## Workshop overview

 This workshop is intended for crafters, makers, or product designers, for how to get effective feedback from their social media following.

-While this workshop is intended for those who do not have a formal background in design or the arts (i.e. "amateur designers"), we welcome those with any background (self-taught, formal training, no training).
+This workshop is intended for those who do not have a formal background in design or the arts (i.e. "amateur designers"), however, we welcome those with any background (self-taught, formal training, no training).

-Pariticipants will be asked to first reflect on and share their unique experiences as crafter, designers, makers.
-The workshop will involve a series of individual reflections, group-based worked, and collaborative
+Pariticipants will be asked to reflect on and share their unique experiences as crafter, designers, makers.
+Workshop activities will involve a series of individual reflections, group-based worked, and collaborative

+You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement in your day to day.
+There will a few exercises conducted with other workshop participants, If you do bring your peers, **be sure everyone RSVP's individually**

+Coffee and snacks will be provided.
+If you have any food allergies, be sure to indicate so in the RSVP form.

+<div id="study"></div>

 ## This is a research study

-Please note this workshop is a research study hosted by Carnegie-Mellon.
+Please note this workshop is a research study hosted by Carnegie-Mellon University.
 At the beginning of the workshop, you will be presented with a consent form.
 There will be audio and video recording during the workshop.
 You will be compensated $25 for your participation.